-A. All Activities will contact CES/CEIE at least 10 working days in advance of the start of exercises and projects so that the appropriate level of EIAP documentation can be prepared, reviewed, and approved before the start of the exercise or project.
-Please contact CES/CEIE at least 30 days in advance for actions in or near the James or Warwick Rivers or Skiffes Creek/Third Port to allow time to obtain permits, if needed.

-- B. An AF IMT 813 (located in Appendix A) must be filled out for all actions, exercises and/or projects that require it: - (1).
+- A. All Activities will contact CES/CEIE a minimum of 10 working days in advance of the start of exercises and projects so that the appropriate level of EIAP documentation can be prepared, reviewed, and approved before the start of the exercise or project.
+Please contact CES/CEIE a minimum of 30 days in advance for actions in or near the James or Warwick Rivers or Skiffes Creek/Third Port to allow time to obtain permits, if needed. - B. An AF 813 (located in Appendix A) must be filled out for all actions, exercises and/or projects that require it: - (1).
 The proponent fills out section I, using page 2 and/or additional sheets (a template is provided in Appendix B to assist the proponent in completing Section I of the form) as needed, including as much detail as possible.
 Prepare the Description of Proposed Action and Alternatives (DOPAA) through an interdisciplinary team approach that includes CES/CEIE and other key participants. - (2).
 Include any and all supporting documentation, to include an installation map with the area(s) in question circled, site maps, photos, drawings, Safety Data Sheets (SDSs), measurements, dimensions, etc. - (3).
-Do not sign Block 6 of AF813 until CES/CEIE confirms it adequately and accurately defines the project.
+Do not sign Block 6 of the AF 813 until CES/CEIE confirms it adequately and accurately defines the project.
 Once confirmed, the proponent will digitally sign block 6a and dates block 6b them submits it electronically to CES/CEIE for review and signature/approval. - (4).
 An electronic copy of the finalized form will be forwarded with the project folder for projects/work requests in CES.
-For exercises or actions that do not require a 332 or other CES action, the completed AF 813 will be forwarded to the proponent and/or CES Project Manager.